“Why did you do that?” Kanna demanded. “What if I hadn’t been able to get out from where I was? You would have been pointlessly torturing me!”

 “Hello there, Slave Rava!
 How are you feeling tonight?
 It’s your last day here, isn’t it?
 Tomorrow morning you’ll be able to—” Parama stopped, a puzzled look on his face.
 “Are those my robes you’re wearing?”

-Or borrowed robes.
+Or borrowed clothes.
 Kanna decided to rethink the last thought in her native tongue, since the term for “steal” and “borrow” were the same.
 It made her feel better about it.

 “I’m sorry,” Kanna said when she had the courage to look up at him.
 “Innkeeper Jaya gave these to me today during…an emergency.
 I’ll bring them back to you as soon as I can change out of them.”